destinyj621/tic-tac-toe/README.md

 **How to Play**
 Setup: The game starts with an empty 3x3 grid.

 Players: Two players take turns marking empty cells with their symbols.
 Player 1 uses "X" and Player 2 uses "O".

 Gameplay: Players input the number of the cell they want to mark.
-The cell numbers correspond to the grid as follows:

 Winning: The game ends when one player successfully forms a line of their symbols horizontally, vertically, or diagonally, or when the grid is completely filled without a winner (a tie).

 Restart: To play again, simply rerun the program.

 **How to Use**